Lentil, tomato and spinach curry soup

 - Add 1 big grated carrot, 1 level tbsp of curry, 1 tsp of ground cumin, 1,5 tsp of ground coriander, 2-3 pinches of unrefined coarse salt (or more to taste) and a splash of water so that the carrot does not stick.
 Stir well and continue cooking covered for another 15-20 minutes.
 Add a bit more water if necessary.

 - Add 400g of canned tomatoes (or fresh ones cut in small dice), a small handful of parsley and a level tbsp of unrefined sugar.
 Sugar is an important step as it would kill the acidity from the tomato leaving only its delicious flavour.
 It is a tip from my mum who is a retired Chef 😉 Keep cooking covered for another 10 minutes.

 - Finally pour in 2 to 2,5l of water, add 80g of red lentils and 160g of green French lentils and cook covered for another 30 minutes, for the lentils to be well done.
 The red ones will turn into mash and thicken the soup and the green ones will keep their shape to enhance the texture and the taste.

 - You can add 100g of fresh spinach at the very end or 5-10 minutes before so it gets cooked a bit too.
 I prefer it fresh and still a bit “crunchy”.

 - You can serve this wholesome hearty soup with some home made croutons, like in the photo below.
-All you need to do is cut a few “old” bred slices in dice, sprinkle them with some olive oil (garlic powder and dried thyme – optional) and grill them in the oven at 200°C for about 10 minutes.
+All you need to do is cut a few “old” bred slices in dice, sprinkle them with some olive oil (garlic powder and dried thyme are optional but recommended) and grill them in the oven at 200°C for about 10 minutes.